twonegatives/coinsph_challenge/README.md

 * [mockgen](https://github.com/golang/mock) for interfaces auto-creation

 Wallet does not require you to create a test database manually.
+Instead on tests run it does the following automatically:
-Instead it connects to the development database and creates a test db and migrates it automatically on tests run.
+- connects to the development database;
+- creates a test db;
+- migrates a test db.
 Please note that this requires you to have a dev db (default is `coinsph`) to be set up prior to firing up tests.

 Run tests: